elasticpath/html5-reference-storefront/README.md

 - Use cygwin for the windows command line.
 Windows command line can't handle the * character
 - DOCCO does not copy the image files to the output folder.
 Copy over manually.
-- Image links are hardcoded to GitHub.
+- Links (images + hrefs)are hardcoded to GitHub.
 To generate locally, change the image references so they are local.